Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Discussion and Limitations

 In this study, it's important to acknowledge the distinct types of data used in each dataset, which reflect different network scenarios.
 The CIC-IOT23 dataset is comprised of network traffic from 105 devices within an IoT network topology, designed to capture traffic patterns typical of IoT environments.
 However, the UNSW-NB15 dataset was constructed to provide a mix of benign activities and synthetic malicious behaviors, aiming to support a broad spectrum of network intrusion detection research.
 This dataset encompasses a variety of attack types and network behaviors, making it structurally and contextually different from the CIC-IOT23.
 The variation in network-connected devices across the datasets not only influences the nature of the network traffic but also highlights the unique operational scenarios each dataset is intended to simulate.
 Furthermore, the CIC-IOT23 dataset likely presents unique challenges and patterns that are not as prevalent in the UNSW-NB15 dataset.

-These variations require a model that can adapt and fine-tune its feature extraction process to the specifics of the dataset, a capability that is inherent within end-to-end trained models.
-End-to-end training enables models to learn features that are highly specific to the task and the dataset, enhancing their ability to generalize well across different data distributions.
-Pre-trained embeddings are fixed and may not capture the intricate patterns present in the CIC-IOT23 dataset as effectively, leading to lower accuracy and other performance metrics.
+An additional observation is that the simple ML classifier consistently outperforms more complex learning architectures such as CNNs and LSTMs when leveraging the SSL embeddings, despite its relatively lightweight structure.
+This can be explained by the strength of the SSL-generated embeddings, which already encode local and global dependencies within packet data.
+Since these embeddings are highly discriminative, the ML classifier can leverage them directly without requiring additional temporal feature extraction.
+In contrast, the deeper models may introduce unnecessary complexity or risk overfitting on the SSL embeddings.
+This finding demonstrates that once robust embeddings are learned, a simple downstream classifier can lead to improved accuracy and faster inference, which is especially beneficial for real-time deployment.

 The practical implementation entails deploying the malware detection model onto edge devices within the network layer.
 The edge devices are responsible for connecting different segments of the network, enabling traffic between networks through a physical component.
 The malware detection model would be implemented directly on these devices, allowing for the immediate analysis of network traffic as it passes through.
 This placement means that the model can efficiently filter and examine data packets in real-time, identifying potential threats at the network's edge.
 Also, this model could be deployed across numerous edge devices to provide comprehensive coverage of a network.